 Student Achievement in Rural Schools

 The January 2012 report published by the Rural School and Community Trust Policy Program, Why Rural Matters: The Condition of Rural Education in the 50 States, is sixth in a series of ongoing reports intended to draw state policy makers’ attention to the unique characteristics and needs of their respective rural student populations.
-In this report, Strange, Johnson, Showalter, & Klein (2012) evaluated states’ rural school districts’ capacity to provide quality education for their student populations using five gauges with component indicators to determine “where key factors that impact the schooling process converge to present the most extreme challenges to schooling outcomes, and so suggest the most urgent and most comprehensive need for attention from policymakers,” (Strange et al., 2012).
-Levels of childhood poverty, student and family economic and educational backgrounds, economic stability and viability of each community, and the state level education finance and policies that either hinder or advance the educational outcomes within vulnerable rural communities and their respective schools were considered (Strange et al., 2012).
-The report states that “11.4 million students who attend either rural schools or rural districts comprise over 23% of public school students…two in five live in poverty…one in four is a child of color, and one in eight has changed residence in the past 12 months,” (Strange et al., 2012).
-Furthermore, rural schools in the South and Southwestern states continually make it into the top quartile rankings of the ‘Rural Education Priority Gauge’ which is the summative rankings based on the five gauges and their components and indicates a need for higher levels of state support in both funding and policy attention (Strange et al., 2012).
-Policy makers can no longer ignore the needs of rural school populations due to the reality that, “Growth in rural school enrollment is outpacing non-rural enrollment growth in the United States, and rural schools are becoming more complex with increasing rates of poverty, diversity, and special needs students,” which impacts the overall student achievement outcomes and future economic viability of each state where the educational challenges and costs continue to rise (Strange et al., 2012).
+In this report, Strange, Johnson, Showalter, and Klein (2012) evaluated states’ rural school districts’ capacity to provide quality education for their student populations using five gauges with component indicators to determine “where key factors that impact the schooling process converge to present the most extreme challenges to schooling outcomes, and so suggest the most urgent and most comprehensive need for attention from policymakers,” (Strange et al., 2012, p. #).
+Levels of childhood poverty, student and family economic and educational backgrounds, economic stability and viability of each community, the state level of education finance, and policies that either hinder or advance the educational outcomes within vulnerable rural communities and their respective schools were considered.
+The report states that “11.4 million students who attend either rural schools or rural districts comprise over 23% of public school students…two in five live in poverty…one in four is a child of color, and one in eight has changed residence in the past 12 months,” (Strange et al., 2012, p. #).
+Furthermore, rural schools in the South and Southwestern states are continually rated in the top quartile of the Rural Education Priority Gauge which is the summative rankings based on the five gauges and their components and indicates a need for higher levels of state support in both funding and policy attention.
+Policy makers can no longer ignore the needs of rural school populations due to the observation from Strange et al. (2012, p. #) that, “Growth in rural school enrollment is outpacing non-rural enrollment growth in the United States, and rural schools are becoming more complex with increasing rates of poverty, diversity, and special needs students,” which impacts the overall student achievement outcomes and future economic viability of each state where the educational challenges and costs continue to rise.

 The report goes on to criticize the current state education funding formulas because the “high ratio of state to local revenue may mean the funding system is equitable only in that it provides inadequate funding levels everywhere.
-A low ratio is a clearer signal that the school funding system relies on local capacity and whether minimally adequate or not, is very likely inequitable,” (Strange et al., 2012).
-Due to higher operating costs, increased transportation costs, specialized programs for at-risk youth, and attempts at providing competitive teacher salaries, local tax dollars do not fill the funding gap left by inadequate state education finance structures (Strange et al., 2012).
-When states place the financial burden on rural communities which have lower economic capacity due to lower property values, declines in both agriculture and industry, and shrinking tax bases the inequities for student learning are exacerbated (Strange et al., 2012).
-With socio economic diversity being the most relevant factor related to academic achievement as measured by standardized test scores at both the state and national level as well as high school graduation rates, which average at around 77% for rural students, state funding systems must rethink and redesign policies to address the growing achievement gap between white and non-white youth in America (Strange et al., 2012).
+A low ratio is a clearer signal that the school funding system relies on local capacity and whether minimally adequate or not, is very likely inequitable,” (Strange et al., 2012, p. #).
+Due to higher operating costs, increased transportation costs, specialized programs for at-risk youth, and attempts at providing competitive teacher salaries, local tax dollars do not fill the funding gap left by state education finance structures.
+When states place the financial burden on rural communities which have lower economic capacity due to lower property values, declines in both agriculture and industry, and shrinking tax bases the inequities for student learning are exacerbated.
+The authors point out that socio-economic diversity is the most relevant factor related to academic achievement as measured by standardized test scores at both the state and national level.
+This combined with a rural student high school graduation rate of approximately 77%, suggest that state funding systems must rethink and redesign policies to address the growing achievement gap between white and non-white youth in America.